midhun-pk/authentication-system/README.md

 # Authentication System
 > JSON Web Token (JWT) based authentication

-A MEAN stack application demonstrating token based authentication without using any packages such as Passport.js and secure email verification.
+A MEAN stack application demonstrating token based authentication without using any packages such as Passport.js.
 JWT as defined on [JWT.io](https://jwt.io/) is an open industry standard method for transfering information securely between two parties.

 ## Prerequisits